denoland/vscode_deno/README.md

 Deno caches remote imports in a special directory specified by the `$DENO_DIR` environmental variable.
 It defaults to the system's cache directory if `$DENO_DIR` is not specified.

-This plugin can resove remote imports as local path.
+This plugin can resolve remote imports as local path.

 ![with-plugin](https://raw.githubusercontent.com/justjavac/vscode-deno/master/images/with-plugin.png)